alepolignano/backend-technical-test/README.md

-## Exercise 2: implement a detailed endpoint for InterPro entries - Solution [1](https://github.com/alepolignano/backend-technical-test/blob/master/seqfam/seqfamapp/serializers.py#L69)
+## Exercise 2: implement a detailed endpoint for InterPro entries - Solution: [code](https://github.com/alepolignano/backend-technical-test/blob/master/seqfam/seqfamapp/serializers.py#L69)

 **Task:** create a detailed endpoint that retrieves information about an InterPro entry based on its accession.
 The endpoint should return the following properties: